NKGarzonGrajales/NKGarzonGrajales/README.md

 ---

 ## 🌱 Currently Learning

 I’m always exploring new technologies, and right now, I’m focusing on **Full-Stack Development**, especially improving my skills with frameworks like **Next.js**, **Express.js**, and **Nest.js**.
-I’m working hard to stay up-to-date with industry trends and expand my knowledge!
+I’m working hard to stay up-to-date with industry trends and expand my knowledge.

+💠 In parallel, I’m also training in **Web3 and Blockchain development**, learning how to build **smart contracts**, connect **decentralized applications (dApps)** with Web3 technologies, and understand the potential of **decentralized finance (DeFi)**.
+My goal is to bridge my Full-Stack background with Blockchain innovation — creating secure, transparent, and impactful applications for the next digital era.

 ---